Difference Between Psychosis and Neurosis: A Clear Guide to Two Often-Confused Mental States

 - High stress or trauma can sometimes cause brief psychotic episodes, even in individuals with no history of mental illness.

 This is where things get tricky.
-In some cases, the difference between psychosis and neurosis isn’t black and white, and that’s why diagnosis should always be made by a qualified mental health professional.
+In some cases, the difference between neurosis and psychosis isn’t black and white, and that’s why diagnosis should always be made by a qualified mental health professional.

 Conclusion